Peadar-Moore/My-Restaurant-Project/README.md

 <h2>Introduction</h2>

-Feoil Steakhouse and Bar website is a landing page for a fine dinning, steakhouse restaurant.<br>
+Feoil Steakhouse and Bar website is a landing page for a fine dining, steakhouse restaurant.<br>
 Feoil is the Irish word for meat.<br>
-Users of this website will find all the information they need about the restaraunt.<br>
+Users of this website will find all the information they need about the restaurant.<br>
 Feoil Steakhouse and Bar includes an about us, contact us, menu and a booking form sections,<br>
-this website targeted for people of all ages who want a fine dinning steakhouse experience.
+this website targeted for people of all ages who want a fine dining steakhouse experience.

 <img src="assets/images/Am I Responsive_ - Google Chrome 15_03_2024 19_26_14.png">